khalilT/geocode_disasters/README.md

 The scripts have built-in error handling for mismatched or missing locations, ensuring robust processing.
 Manual corrections are necessary in many cases.
 The GeoNames API script requires a valid username and should be run twice: once for locations without GAUL IDs and once for manually corrected locations.
+We do not provide the GAUL maps, but we recommend downloading them from Google Earth Engine Data Catalog.
+We do not provide EM-DAT, it can be freely accessed for academic purposes in https://www.emdat.be/

 ## **Installation**